uf2020/ccxt/Manual.md

 A few exchanges also expose a merchant API which allows you to create invoices and accept crypto and fiat payments from your clients.
 This kind of API is often called *merchant*, *wallet*, *payment*, *ecapi* (for e-commerce).

-To get a list of all available methods with a exchange instance, you can simply do the following:
+To get a list of all available methods with an exchange instance, you can simply do the following:

 ```
 console.log (new ccxt.kraken ())   // JavaScript